 We strongly suggest seeking independent advice to ensure you fully understand the implications of these rates.

-Here are some potential benefits of lifetime mortgages:
+Some potential benefits of lifetime mortgages:

 - Option to remain in your home: You can continue to live in your home for as long as you want, and the loan and accumulated interest will only be repaid when you die or move into long-term care.

-Disadvantages of Lifetime Mortgages
+Cons and Considerations of Lifetime Mortgages

 The disadvantages of lifetime mortgages are not to be overlooked, despite the enticing benefits.

-Here are some of the potential drawbacks to lifetime mortgages:
+Some of the potential drawbacks to lifetime mortgages:

 - Reduced inheritance: Taking out a lifetime mortgage will reduce the amount of equity you have in your home, which will impact the amount you can leave to your beneficiaries.